Tinnitus: Prevention

-Several medicines have ototoxic effects, and can have a cumulative effect that can increase the damage done by noise.
+Several medicines have ototoxic effects, which can have a cumulative effect that increases the damage done by noise.
 If ototoxic medications must be administered, close attention by the physician to prescription details, such as dose and dosage interval, can reduce the damage done.

 Management

 If a specific underlying cause is determined, treating it may lead to improvements.
 Otherwise, the primary treatment for tinnitus is talk therapy, sound therapy, or hearing aids.
 There are no effective drugs that treat tinnitus.

 Psychological

-The best supported treatment for tinnitus is a type of counseling called cognitive behavioral therapy (CBT) which can be delivered via the internet or in person.
-It decreases the amount of stress those with tinnitus feel.
-These benefits appear to be independent of any effect on depression or anxiety in an individual.
+The best-supported treatment for tinnitus is cognitive behavioral therapy (CBT).
+It decreases the stress those with tinnitus feel.
+This appears to be independent of any effect on depression or anxiety.
 Acceptance and commitment therapy (ACT) also shows promise in the treatment of tinnitus.
-Relaxation techniques may also be useful.
-A clinical protocol called Progressive Tinnitus Management for treatment of tinnitus has been developed by the United States Department of Veterans Affairs.
+Relaxation techniques may also help.
+A clinical protocol called Progressive Tinnitus Management has been developed by the United States Department of Veterans Affairs.

 Sound-based interventions

-The use of sound therapy by either hearing aids or tinnitus maskers may help the brain ignore the specific tinnitus frequency.
-Whilst these methods are poorly supported by evidence, there are no negative effects.
+The application of sound therapy by either hearing aids or tinnitus maskers may help the brain ignore the specific tinnitus frequency.
+Although these methods are poorly supported by evidence, there are no negative effects.
 There are several approaches for tinnitus sound therapy.
 The first is sound modification to compensate for the individual's hearing loss.
+The second is tailored music therapy, notched at the tinnitus frequency, which may affect lateral inhibition of the notched neural region, suppressing tinnitus.

-The second is a signal spectrum notching to eliminate energy close to the tinnitus frequency.
-There is some tentative evidence supporting tinnitus retraining therapy, which is aimed at reducing tinnitus-related neuronal activity.
-There are preliminary data on an alternative tinnitus treatment using mobile applications, including various methods including masking, sound therapy, and relaxation exercises.
-These applications can work as a separate device or as a hearing aid control system.
+There is some tentative evidence supporting tinnitus retraining therapy, which aims to reduce tinnitus-related neuronal activity.
+An alternative tinnitus treatment uses mobile applications that include various methods including masking, sound therapy, and relaxation exercises.
+Such applications can work as a separate device or as a hearing aid control system.

+Neuromonics is another sound-based intervention.
+Its protocol follows the principle of systematic desensitization and involves a structured rehabilitation program lasting 12 months.
+Neuromonics therapy employs customized sound signals delivered through a device worn by the patient, which aims to target the specific frequency range associated with their tinnitus perception.